boredomdenied/gogetit/README.md

 This is my first attempt at creating a program outside of bash.
 It's intended to catch an rss feed's data at a specified interval, parse for matches to keyword, and download the first match only.
 We expect this to be a series, hence a start sequence ex [s02e05] which increments after finding a match to either the next episode in same season, else first episode of next season.
-Accepted client will be using transmission, with the RPC API in order to add the torrent.
+I'm using transmission so that's the client we'll interact with using RPC API.

 First version is more a proof of concept with no UI, or streaming capacity.